 When to update your business plan

-Of course the major reason to overhaul your business plan is if you are looking for a new round of financing or are ready to plot a new course for your company.
+• When a business needs financing: If you are looking for a new round of financing or are ready to plot a new course for your company, ensure your plan reflects accurate information.

 Creating a thoughtful and detailed business plan ensures that you will have a useful tool in helping launch or maintain a successful business, and updating it should be a fluid process.